-Our online course is nearly ready to go live!
-The online course is a free bonus to your STEAM summer school ticket and allows you to gain some core knowledge so we can focus on skills development at the school.
-You will be able to access it by mid-May, giving you plenty of time to complete our modules before you head to Malta!
+Our online course is a stand-alone introduction to science communication.
+It also comes as a free bonus to your STEAM summer school ticket, allowing you to develop your core knowledge so we can focus on skills development at the school.

 See below for our list of modules and what they cover.
 For each module we have explained how it feeds into our face-to-face programme.